pulse00/Twig-Eclipse-Plugin/README.md

 * "New Twig template" wizard and shortcut
 * Extension point to let other plugins provide codeassist suggestions

-The Plugin is currently available as a zip archive (see download button above).

 It requires Eclipse >= 3.6.